KarrLab/obj_tables/docs/migration.rst

 .. literalinclude:: migration/example_transformation.py
   :language: Python

+.. todo: in catch KeyError in existing_defs['Test'] and reraise it as MigratorError for model not found

 Transformations are subclasses of :obj:`obj_model.migrate.MigrationWrapper`. `Model` instances can be converted before or after migration, or both.
 The :obj:`prepare_existing_models` method converts models before migration, while